 Fibromyalgia is a common condition characterized by widespread musculoskeletal pain for more than three months.
 Treatment focuses on improving function and quality of life and incorporates both medications and non-medication therapies.

-Dr. Terin Sytsma is an internal medicine consultant and assistant professor of medicine in Primary Care in Rochester/Kasson's Division of Community Internal Medicine (CIM).
+Terin Sytsma.
+M.D., is a physician in the Division of Community Internal Medicine, Geriatrics and Palliative Care.
 She has a particular interest in musculoskeletal medicine, office-based procedures, and medical education.